 sculpture location: 125 West Ohio/Best Western hotel

 Lauren’s mission as an artist is to connect humans to each other, to nature, to power, to healing, to energy, to change.
 For this project in particular she uses her medium to create imagery that emphasizes ability of humans to make positive change by tapping into the power of healing and strength in nature.
 In nature we come to a relationship beyond individual experience.
 Humans can go beyond their limited experience and move into a connected consciousness that supports each part of a unified whole.
 Her imagery also taps into our potential to connect to an infinite power source, and with this power we have the ability to affect profound and lasting change.

-Margery Gould, a vital 95 year old painter, worked as a sculptor for many years before taking up the brush and painting daily.
-Her colorful art of flowers and portraits is her passion and sales of her artwork enable her to give to many different sources my paintings to, and whatever she sells she is able to give to more worthy causes.
-Much of the profits go to materials for baking and knitting, and she and her crew make weekly delivery of cupcakes and woolen caps for the women’s shelters.
+Margery Rudoy Gould, (b.
+1922), worked as a sculptor for many years before taking up the brush and painting daily.
+Her colorful art of flowers and portraits is her passion and sales of her artwork enable her to give to many worthy causes.
+Much of the profits go to materials for baking and knitting, and she and her crew make weekly delivery of baked goods and woolen caps to the women’s shelters.

 Layne Jackson is a full time Visual Artist working at the intersection of realism and abstraction.
-Painting botanical shapes and forms, rendered as pattern.to create familiar imagery in a contemporary context.
-Jackson is exploring the unconsciousness effect of color and shape applied to found forms in the natural world.
+Painting botanical shapes and forms, rendered as pattern to create familiar imagery in a contemporary context, Jackson is exploring the effect of color and shape applied to found forms in the natural world.
 Jackson worked for the Texas State Library, reading for the visually impaired and continues to work on projects for the greater good.

 sponsored by larry & Susanne broutman